blazejkotowski/ddsp_vae/README.md

 # VAE-controlled DDSP
-This project is a pytorch implementation of DDSP based on the paper [DDSP: Differentiable Digital Signal Processing](https://arxiv.org/abs/2001.04643), customised for the generation of environmental sound.
+This project is a pytorch implementation of DDSP based on the paper [DDSP: Differentiable Digital Signal Processing](https://arxiv.org/abs/2001.04643), customised for the generation of environmental sound, with the control of the generation process based on the latent variables of a Variational Autoencoder.

 The important differences include:
 - latent space is regularised with a VAE loss and there is no explicit features extraction block.
-Therefore the control of generation is based on latent variables.
+Therefore the control of generation is based solely on latent variables.
 - the residual part is based on [NoiseBandNet](https://arxiv.org/abs/2307.08007) instead of a simple noise generator.
 - sinusoidal modeling is used instead of the harmonic one for modeling of the tonal component.

-## Installaation
+## Installation
 Clone the repository and install the package locally with pip:
 ```bash
 pip install -r requirements.txt